Close

 More information

-In popular music of the 20th century, the bass has always played a crucial role.
-From the left hand of the boogie-woogie piano, for example, the double bass quickly emerged as the instrument of choice when it came to the low-frequency foundation of contemporary music.
-From dance music to jazz, the bass was the link between rhythm and harmonies.
-And since the vibrations of low tones, due to physical laws, require high amplitude for their propagation, acoustic basses quickly reached their limits at the ever-growing events.
-As rock and roll emerged, double bass players without amplification quickly became toneless extras.
-The bass played an important role in the successful recordings of that time, as it added a lot to the groove and danceability of this music.
+The double bass has always played an important role in the popular music of the 20th century.
+From the left hand of the boogie woogie on the piano, the double bass quickly emancipated itself as the instrument of choice for the deep foundation of contemporary music.
+From dance music to jazz, the bass was the link between rhythm and harmony.
+And since the vibrations of the low notes require a large amplitude in order to propagate for physical reasons, acoustic basses quickly reached their limits at the ever-growing events.
+Especially when rock'n'roll emerged, double bass players without amplification quickly became soundless extras.
+Yet the bass was an important success factor for the well-selling recordings, as it was what gave this music its pulse and danceability.

-Part of the solution to the "bass problem" came in 1951 with Leo Fender's invention of the Precision Bass, to which he also immediately provided a solution for electric amplification with combo amplifiers (amplifier and speaker in one cabinet), such as the Fender Bassman.
-From then on, many bassists and guitarists were able to use the lightweight and loud electric bass, along with its amplifier, for recording and live performances, contributing to its popularity.
-Low frequencies require power, and from now on, this power was no longer needed for transportation and playing technique, but came from the electric amplification of the signal provided by the electromagnetic pickup.
+Part of the solution to the ‘bass problem’ was provided by Leo Fender in 1951 with the invention of the Precision Bass, which he also provided a solution for electric amplification with combo amplifiers (amplifier and loudspeaker in one housing) such as the Fender Bassman.
+From then on, many bassists and guitarists were able to use the light and loud electric bass and amplifier with the Precision Bass for recordings and live performances and contribute to its spread.
+Because low frequencies need power, and this no longer came from transport and playing technique, but from the electrical amplification of the signal provided by the electromagnetic pickup.

-In 1967, the American company Acoustic entered the market with the Acoustic 360.
-The 200 watt transistor bass head was offered with corresponding bass cabinets.
-The result was not much smaller than the aforementioned SVT setup.
-And it was no less iconic.
-Above all, Jaco Pastorius must be mentioned as a prominent user of Acoustic amps.
+The American company Acoustic launched the Acoustic 360 on the market in 1967.
+The 200 watt transistor top was offered with corresponding bass speakers.
+The result was not much smaller than the SVT configuration mentioned above.
+But no less iconic either.
+First and foremost, Jaco Pastorius should be mentioned as a prominent user of Acoustic amps.

 Bass amplification - a question of class

-In the 2000s, there was a real revolution in audio technology that continues to this day.
-It has significantly changed the PA systems, instrument amplification, and personal audio field.
-The most impressive changes were seen in the PA and bass amplification, where size and weight were drastically reduced.
-There were two important innovations that brought about these changes: the emergence of Class D amplifier technology and the use of lightweight neodymium magnets in speakers.
-The new amplifier technology only has two switching states for the transistors, fully conducting or fully non-conducting.
-This was achieved by using pulse duration modulation (PDM) or pulse width modulation (PWM), which transforms the audio signal into short pulses.
-A low-pass filter is then added to the power amplifier, resulting in an extremely neutral-sounding amplifier that has minimal power loss.
-This technology is often mistakenly referred to as "digital."
-With these low-loss circuits, it is possible to create very small and lightweight amplifiers.
-Deep frequencies require a lot of power, and now – in combination with new lightweight speakers- small and surprisingly lightweight combos, as well as heads and cabinets, can be created.
-The Italian company MarkBass quickly recognized the potential and began offering a whole range of bass amplifiers and cabinets.
+A true revolution in audio technology began in the 2000s.
+It would go on to change sound reinforcement technology in particular but also instrument amplification and personal audio to this day.
+The most obvious and impressive aspect was the drastic reduction in the size and weight of PA and bass amplifiers.
+Strictly speaking, there were two important innovations: One was the advent of Class D amplifier technology, and the other was the proliferation of lightweight neodymium magnets in loudspeakers.
+The new amplifier technology only recognises two switching states for transistors: maximum conduction and maximum isolation.
+This was achieved through the use of pulse duration modulation (PDM) or pulse width modulation (PWM), which converts the audio signal into short pulses.
+If a low-pass filter is then connected behind the output stage, the result is a very neutral-sounding amplifier with hardly any power loss.
+This technology is often incorrectly labelled as ‘digital’.
+Very small and lightweight amplifiers can be realised with these low-loss circuits.
+Low frequencies require a lot of power, which could now be realised in combination with the new lightweight loudspeakers in small and surprisingly light combos, tops and speakers.
+The Italian company MarkBass recognised the potential early on and consistently began to offer a whole range of bass amplifiers and speakers.
 Their neutral, modern sound immediately found many fans.
-Suddenly, an amplifier in the 300-watt class no longer weighed 30 or 15kg, but only 3kg, and also fit in a gig bag.
-A 4x10" bass cabinet was trimmed down from 40kg to about half.
-Of course, many manufacturers followed this trend.
+An amplifier in the 300 watt class suddenly no longer weighed 30 or 15 kg, but only 3 kg and also fitted into a gig bag.
+A 4x10" bass cabinet shrank from 40 kg to around half that weight.
+Naturally, many manufacturers followed this trend.